udithmaddi/MySQL_Project/README.md

-# 🕒 Time Series Analysis with MySQL - Superstore Dataset
+# 🕒 Time Series Analysis Using MySQL - Superstore Dataset

 This project focuses on **time series data analysis using MySQL** with the Superstore dataset.
 The goal is to explore temporal trends, moving averages, and ranking mechanisms, and draw insights from historical sales data over time.